Getting What You Want Out of Life

 The Secret to Getting What You Want Out of Life

-There are two roads in this life.
-One pursues subjective means and dead ends in disappointment.
-The other road promises true prosperity.
+There are two paths in this life.
+One pursues subjective means and dead-ends in disappointment.
+The other path promises true prosperity.

 The Bible gives us directions both ways.
 Here’s the first: